csev/dj4e/assn/dj4e_load.md

 Once This Assignment is Done
 ----------------------------

-We added this project to `locallibrary` and added the models to the admin user interface so you could look at them, but you might not want to see the `unesco` data from this point forward.
+We added this project to `mysite` and added the models to the admin user interface so you could look at them, but you might not want to see the `unesco` data from this point forward.
-Simply comment out the line in `locallibrary/locallibrary/settings.py` as follows:
+Simply comment out the line in `mysite/mysite/settings.py` as follows:

     INSTALLED_APPS = [
         'django.contrib.admin',